oshboul/lets_shard/README.md

 redis_shards.get_object('key').set('key', 'value')
 redis_shards.get_object('key').get('key')

-# redis_shards.get_object('key')... any redis command!
+# redis_shards.get_object('key').any_redis_command
 ```

 ### LetsShard let you distribute objects usage better!

-If you are use 3 redis instances in 3 servers, but one of these servers has more
+If you are using 3 redis instances in 3 servers, but one of these servers has more
 powerful specifications than the others and you want to utilize its power.

 **LetsShard** can solve it for you, easily!